peterjobes/jekyll-now/_posts/2020-01-31-darkness-variety-zegama.md

 January, then, is when the rubber hits the road.
 And the trail.
 And any other surface that looks like it may be runnable.
 It's a month of poring over race listings and trying to get the key dates in the diary firmed up.

 The month started with the Resolution Run on Newcastle Town Moor.
 It's a multi-terrain 9km with a few hills that are steep enough to make you groan but not so lengthy as to slow you to a walk.
 I set off quick only to realise I didn't have it in the lungs or the legs to keep up the pace.
-The hills were my only salvation, having still plenty of hills in my legs from last year's racing.
-I lost places on the flat and regained them on the climbs.
+The hills were my only salvation.
+I still had my hill legs from last year's racing, so I lost places on the flat and regained them on the climbs.

 >The hills were my only salvation, having still plenty of hills in my legs from last year's racing.
 I lost places on the flat and regained them on the climbs.